babasaraki/iandow.github.io/_posts/2016-10-05-MaprDB-demo-with-Drill.md

 ![streams_db_dataflow](http://iandow.github.io/img/persist-kafka-json-streams-mapr-02.png)

-Let's illustrate these concepts with an example that accomplishes the following tasks:
+Let's illustrate these concepts with an example that persists streaming data in 5 simple steps:

 1. Setup stream and database connections.
 2. Consume records from a MapR stream using the standard Kafka API.
 3. Convert each consumed record to a JSON object.
 4. Persist that JSON object in MapR-DB.
 5. Update the stream cursor to ensure graceful recovery should a stream consumer fail.

 # Step 1: Setup stream and database connections